brighton-flemming/Bank-of-Flatiron/README.md

  # Getting Started
-To experience the full functionality of the Bank Transaction Monitor App, follow these steps:
+To experience the full functionality of the Bank of Flatiron, follow these steps:

 1. Clone the Repository: Begin by cloning the project's repository from GitHub to your local machine.